MoniMurray/spin-me-a-story/README.md

 Following deployment, I tested that the application runs as expected in the Python terminal.

+A problem in gitpod relating to variables assigned but not used arose relating to variables assigned to list comprehensions in the class Story_bones.
+The list comprehensions were used to shorten code where longer nested for loops had been used previously.

 ## Future features

 Where a more traditional and detailed story plot is required to encourage reading in more established, older readers, and by making changes only to the story components - these are the contents of the lists in class Story_bones - the current code can used to build more robust short stories.
 Repeating the options function for a defined number of iterations, a longer more detailed story can be built.